 Anxiety, coupled with paranoia, can be a symptom of marijuana use because of how your brain’s receptors react.
 These receptors are part of a complex endocannabinoid system that affects many of your body’s processes.

 Your endocannabinoid system (ECS) is a cell-signaling system within your body.
 Research suggests that it plays a role in regulating sleep, anxiety, depression, general mood, energy balance, memory, appetite, and even reproduction and fertility.

 The ECS creates its own endogenous molecules similar to the cannabinoids contained in marijuana – so it is a part of your system even if you don’t use cannabis.

 The receptors in the ECS are found everywhere in your body.
 There are two main types: CB1 and CB2 receptors.
-Endocannabinoids bind to either receptor, and the receptors’ location determines its effect on your body.
+Endocannabinoids bind to either receptor and the receptors’ location determines their effect on your body.